tekumara/notes/snowflake-connector-python.md

 ## Client session keep alive

 `client_session_keep_alive = True` is for an individual session/connection... normally [the session master token](https://community.snowflake.com/s/article/Authentication-token-has-expired-The-user-must-authenticate-again) expires with a "Authentication token has expired" error if the client's session has been idle for 4 hours.
 This keeps it alive with a heartbeat from the client.

+## Troubleshooting

+> snowflake.connector.network.ReauthenticationRequest: 390195 (08001): The provided ID Token is invalid.

+May occur when using a stale token.
+Try again.
+See [#1415](https://github.com/snowflakedb/snowflake-connector-python/issues/1415#issuecomment-1414927724)

+> snowflake.connector.errors.InterfaceError: 252005: Failed to convert current row, cause: [Snowflake Exception] unknown arrow internal data type(1113013152) for TIMESTAMP_NTZ data

+May occur when using incompatible versions of pyarrow and snowflake-connector-python.
+Reinstall both, eg: `pip install --force-reinstall 'snowflake-connector-python[pandas]'`